Albert Visetti: Early life

-Born in Solin in Dalmatia to a landowner Italian father and an English mother, Visetti was originally intended by his father for a career as a surgeon so was sent to the University of Padua to study medicine, but affected by the sights of the dissecting room he withdrew and turned instead to music.
+Born in Solin in Dalmatia to a landowner Italian father and an English mother, Visetti was originally intended by his father for a career as a surgeon so was sent to the University of Padua to study medicine.
+Affected by the sights of the dissecting room, he withdrew and turned instead to music.
 He was awarded musical scholarships from the Austrian and Italian governments.
 He studied music at the Milan Conservatory where a friend was Arrigo Boito who wrote the libretto for Visetti's Cantico des Cantici, and where he was a pupil of Alberto Mazzucato in class composition, winning several awards.
-While here he made the acquaintance of Verdi.
+While there he made the acquaintance of Verdi.
 Visetti was later engaged as a conductor at Nice before moving to Paris where he was an assistant to the composer Daniel Auber at the Court of Napoleon III.
-While in Paris he composed the opera Le Trois Mousequetaires after he met Alexander Dumas, who wrote the libretto.
+While in Paris, he composed the opera Les Trois Mousquetaires after he met Alexander Dumas, who wrote the libretto.
 However, the almost complete manuscript was destroyed in a fire during the Siege of Paris.

 Move to London

 Visetti moved to England in May 1871 after the turmoil of the Siege of Paris, living there for the rest of his life, being naturalised in 1884.
-Here he became a champion of English music and musicians, arranging for the works of such composers as Arthur Sullivan, William Sterndale Bennett and Charles Villiers Stanford to be performed for the first time at La Scala in Milan and in Rome and Naples.
+There he became a champion of English music and musicians, arranging for the works of such composers as Arthur Sullivan, William Sterndale Bennett and Charles Villiers Stanford to be performed for the first time at La Scala in Milan and in Rome and Naples.